Introduction to Spinning

 • Instructor: Deanna Moore

-Over the 10 weeks, this course will provide and deepen students’ understanding of what yarn is, how to use a suspended spindle to make yarn, and how to make the yarn they want based on its intended use.
+Over the 10 weeks, this course will provide and deepen students’ understanding of how to use a spinning wheel to make the yarn they want based on its intended use.

 Homework exercises will be provided for those who desire to strengthen skills between classes.